We are engineering artificial intelligence.

 Read Dr. Forrest’s Bio »

-The absence of standard model of healthy consciousness has consequences that are biological, relational, and civilizational.
+The absence of a Standard Model of Healthy Consciousness has consequences that are physiological, interpersonal, and civilizational.

 The Five Structural Imperatives